adarshraj99/ML-DL.md/ML testing.md

 Caused due to overfitting ,Noise in training data, Complex modeling.
 Here, model performs exceptionally well on training dataset but fails to generalize and performs poorly on the data.

 ## Supervised Learning:
-It is type of machine learning algorithm that learns from labeled data.
+It is type of machine learning algorithm that learns from **labeled data**.
 Here, ML model needs a trainer to train model on the labeled data(with correct answer or tagged data).
 * Advantages: Learns from previous experiences, solves real time computational problems.
 * Disadvantages: Classifying big data can be challenging, Needs lots of computation time and resourses, requires labelled data set, needs training mentor.